 Submit a bias incident report here.
-After submitting a bias incident report, the Bias Response Team will evaluate the report and work collaboratively to develop an appropriate responses.
-Responses include providing care and support to community members negatively affected, learning more about the incident, engaging in educational conversations and interventions, providing access and referrals to campus resources and coordinating efforts to restore individuals and groups negatively affected.
+After submitting a bias incident report, the Bias Response Team will evaluate the report and work collaboratively to develop an appropriate response.
+Responses include: providing care and support to community members negatively affected; learning more about the incident; engaging in educational conversations and interventions; providing access and referrals to campus resources; and coordinating efforts to restore individuals and groups negatively affected.

-Frequently asked questions about Oregon State's Bias Reponse process are available here.
+Frequently asked questions about Oregon State's Bias Response process are available here.

 Experiencing or witnessing a bias incident can result in physical and emotional trauma.
 All members of the OSU community who have been impacted by a bias incident are encouraged to report it by submitting a Bias Incident Response Form.
 However, whether or not you choose to submit a bias incident report, many resources are available to you on campus to provide you with support.
 Learn more here.